-Setting realistic, sustainable goals is key to any walking program.
-If you’re walking to lose weight, you may want to know how much weight is safe to lose in a week or a month.
+How much weight is safe for you to try to lose in one week?
+If you’re walking for weight loss, setting realistic and sustainable goals is key to your success.
+Understanding how much weight is safe (and possible) to lose in a week or a month helps you stay motivated, and plan out your walking and healthy eating plan for weight loss.
 The good news is that you don’t need to engage in fad diets or extreme exercise to lose weight sustainably.
 Here’s a closer look at how much weight is safe to lose every week and how you might get there.

 Note: If you have a health condition that makes it difficult to walk or requires a special diet, make sure to follow your doctor’s instructions.